Skip to main content

 Designation of over-snow motorized use areas and non-snow trail management.The Forest Service has undertaken a new Forest-Wide over-snow project to include the Ten Lakes Wilderness Study Area project, combined, as of 4/26/2024.

-The Upper Bunk Project is located east and northeast of Yaak, MT.
-This project aims to restore forest stands and enhance forest resiliency within the district by shifting forest stands from their current condition towards desired conditions.
+Fuels Reduction Project east/northeast of Yaak, MT.
+This project aims to restore forest stands and enhance forest resiliency by shifting stands from their current condition towards desired conditions, as outlined in the Forest Plan.